YuliaVK/YuliaVK/README.md

 Hey there! 👋🏻 👩🏼‍💻

 My name is Yulia and I'm a data analyst who's passionate about all things creative and analytical.
 With a background in graphic design and management, I've developed a unique set of skills that allows me to approach problem-solving in a distinctive way.
-I'm enthusiastic, detail-oriented, and always striving to learn and grow, and I'm proficient in various data analytics tools and languages, thanks to a range of bootcamps, professional certification programs, and personal projects.
+I'm enthusiastic, detail-oriented, and always striving to learn and grow.
+I'm proficient in various data analytics tools and languages, thanks to a range of bootcamps, professional certification programs, and personal projects.

-My ultimate goal is to work in a dynamic and collaborative environment where I can contribute to the growth of an organization while continuing to evolve as a data professional.
+My ultimate goal is to work in a dynamic and collaborative environment where I can contribute to the growth of an organisation while continuing to evolve as a data professional.
 So, if you're looking for someone who's ambitious, enthusiastic, and has a wealth of knowledge, feel free to <a href="mailto:yuliavk.git@gmail.com?subject=[GitHub]">reach out to me</a>!
 <!--
 **YuliaVK/YuliaVK** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.